'Isle of Sound' by Emily Peasgood

 Isle of Sound aims to celebrate the sonic diversity and uniqueness of different parts of Thanet.
 Emily Peasgood has created a unique soundscape for each of the 7 Thanet train stations, with sounds familiar to each Thanet town contributing to the composition.
 Each soundscape has been composed using field recordings and sounds recorded and submitted by community groups local to each of the stations, with over 100 people from across the Isle attending online workshops with Emily to develop and record sounds to contribute to the project.
 Each of the 7 compositions form one masterwork which can be heard on the Turner Contemporary website.

 Community Groups and individuals submitted recordings from all over Thanet, all of which have found their way into Emily’s compositions.
-Featured in the Broadstairs composition is Music Students from Broadstairs College who used their musical intuition to explore the sonic landscape of Broadstairs College, recording sounds of daily life on their campus, each student received ongoing individual feedback from Emily.
+Featured in the Broadstairs composition is Art & Design Students from Broadstairs College who used their musical intuition to explore the sonic landscape of Broadstairs College, recording sounds of daily life on their campus, each student received ongoing individual feedback from Emily.
 These sessions formed part of their module in sound recording.
 Emily Peasgood then used these recordings to feature in the soundscape for Broadstairs station.
 Scan the QR code to hear the full Isle of Sound composition.

 With thanks to Southeastern, Thanet District Council, Turner Contemporary and the community groups who participated in the project.